 Original Release Date:

 Brian De Palma’s Blow Out begins with a slick sequence from a killer’s point of view, akin to the subjective opening of John Carpenter’s Halloween.
-A voyeuristic, heavy-breathing killer watches young college girls in their dorm and follows his chosen victim into the shower.
-His knife now in frame, he pulls back the curtain, only to be greeted by an underwhelming damsel “eek!”
+A voyeuristic, heavy-breathing killer watches young, mostly topless college girls in their dorm undressing and dancing.
+He makes his way inside and follows his chosen victim into the shower.
+His knife now in frame, he pulls back the curtain for campy Psycho moment only to be greeted by an underwhelming damsel “eek!”
 This is footage for a B-movie slasher called Coed Frenzy, and sound-effects man Jack Terry is tasked with taping the ineffectual screams of second-rate actresses chosen for their bust size over their acting talents.
-Jack’s producer burdens him to find a perfect guttural scream for the movie, one that feels authentic and rings with terror.
+Jack’s producer burdens him to find a perfect guttural scream for the movie, a shriek that feels authentic and rings with terror.
 But by the film’s haunting finale, when Jack finally records the desired scream, De Palma has shattered the comic triviality of the opening sequence and confronted the viewer with the appalling truths of film making and film watching.

 Blow Out contains similar themes of obsession and paranoia with a protagonist that manipulates photos and audio to reveal dangerous secrets imbedded inside.
 While at a Philadelphia park one night, Travolta’s Jack Terry records new stock sound effects—shown with the clever application of De Palma’s oft-used split diopter lenses to connect the noise and its source—and witnesses a speeding car experience a blowout and swerve uncontrollably into a nearby lake.
 He swims to the rescue and saves a young woman, Sally Bedina (Nancy Allen), but the other passenger drowns.
 Later, after learning Governor McRyan, a future presidential candidate, was in the car, Jack listens to the audio he recorded from the incident more closely and, upon slowing down the tape, discovers what he believes is a gunshot that disabled the tire.
 Faced with the notion of conspiracy and an assassination attempt, Terry, a former wire tapper, learns that by chance a photographer, Manny Karp (Dennis Franz), had recorded the event with a video camera.
 Terry obtains stills from Karp’s footage from a local tabloid and combines it with his audio, but the whole incident remains unclear without Karp’s original negative.